Image by Clifton Wilkinson Lonely Planet

-Built in 1605, the palace became the favourite royal residence under William and Mary of Orange in 1689, and remained so until George III became king and moved out.
-Today, it is still a royal residence, with the likes of the Duke and Duchess of Cambridge (Prince William and his wife Catherine) and Prince Harry living there.
+Built in 1605, Kensington Palace became the favourite royal residence under William and Mary of Orange in 1689, remaining so until George III (r 1760-1820) became king and moved out.
+Today, it's still a royal residence, with the likes of Prince William and Catherine and Prince Harry and Meghan living there.
 A large part of the palace is open to the public, however, including the King's and Queen's State Apartments.

-The King's State Apartments are the most lavish, starting with the Grand Staircase, a dizzying feast of trompe l'oeil.
-The beautiful Cupola Room, once the venue of choice for music and dance, is arranged with gilded statues and a gorgeous painted ceiling.
-The Drawing Room is beyond, where the king and courtiers would entertain themselves with cards.
+The King's State Apartments are the most lavish, starting with the Grand Staircase, a dizzying feast of trompe l'œil.
+Next comes the imposing King's Gallery, lined with paintings, followed by the Drawing Room where the king and courtiers would entertain themselves with cards.
+The beautiful Cupola Room is next.
+Arranged with gilded statues and a gorgeous painted ceiling, it was once the venue of choice for music and dance.

-Visitors can also access Victoria's apartments where Queen Victoria (1819–1901) was born and lived until she became Queen.
+Visitors can also access Victoria's apartments, where Queen Victoria (r 1837–1901) was born and lived until she became queen.
+It was here she received the news that her uncle, William IV, had died and that she was now the monarch.
 An informative narrative about her life is told through a few personal effects, extracts from her journals and plenty of visual props.

-Book online for cheaper rates.
-Unlimited year-long admission to Kensington Palace, the Tower of London, Hampton Court Palace, Kew Palace and Banqueting House is £50 (see the website for details) and is well worth considering.
-Also see online for details on activities for kids and tots too.
+Palace tickets are cheaper when booked online.
+Unlimited year-long admission to Kensington Palace, the Tower of London, Hampton Court Palace, Kew Palace and Banqueting House is £52 (see the website for details) and is well worth considering.
+Also see online for details on activities for kids.